 Under Accrual Accounting, revenue is recognized once earned, and expenses are recorded post-invoice, whereas Cash-Basis Accounting recognizes revenue and expenses only after the actual cash transfer.

-Accrual Accounting Definition
+How Does Accrual Accounting Work?

 Under U.S. GAAP, the standardized reporting method is “accrual” accounting.

-Even if the customer pays on credit (i.e. the cash has not yet been received from the customer), the revenue is recorded on the income statement and the amount is captured in the accounts receivable (A/R) line item on the balance sheet.
+Even if the customer pays on credit (i.e., the cash has not yet been received from the customer), the revenue is recorded on the income statement, and the amount is captured in the accounts receivable (A/R) line item on the balance sheet.

 Regardless of the fact that cash payment was never received, the revenue in such a case would be recognized under accrual accounting.

-Likewise, if a company pays a supplier using credit as opposed to cash, the expense is still recorded on the income statement despite the invoice having been not paid off, which reduces the taxable income in the current period.
+Likewise, if a company pays a supplier using credit as opposed to cash, the expense is still recorded on the income statement despite the invoice having not been paid off, which reduces the taxable income in the current period.

-Even though the company will eventually make the cash payment for the products/services received, the cash is in the possession of the company for the time being and the amount is recorded on the balance sheet as accounts payable (A/P).
+Even though the company will eventually make the cash payment for the products/services received, the cash is in the possession of the company for the time being, and the amount is recorded on the balance sheet as accounts payable (A/P).

-Cash-Basis Accounting Definition
+How Does Cash-Basis Accounting Work?

 In comparison, “cash-basis” accounting recognizes revenue only if cash payment is actually received for the product/service delivered.

-Moreover, a company’s expenses are not recognized until an actual cash payment is made (i.e. a real cash outflow).
+Moreover, a company’s expenses are not recognized until an actual cash payment is made (i.e., a real cash outflow).